SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryDevelopment.md

 1. Select the master branch you want to start with (1.2.0.X or 1.1.2.X current).

-1. Make a new branch: gerrit/DCPxxxx_subject (or dev/DCPxxxx if you are not using gerrit).
+1. Make a new branch: gerrit/DCPxxxx_subject (or dev/DCPxxxx if you are not using Gerrit).

 1. In a text editor, change the Jenkins file from *jenkins.groovy* to *jenkinsNoIntegration.groovy*.